Looking for Spiti Valley photos? In this photoblog on Spiti, I am sharing 10 of my favorite pictures.

 experiencing and clicking Spiti Valley photos!

-During my trip, I also happened to visit Chiktul as I feel on my Delhi to Shimla to Kaza route.
+During my trip, I also happened to visit Chiktul as I fell on my Delhi to Shimla to Kaza route.
 If you are doing the Spiti Valley circuit the same way I did and are wondering whether or not should you visit Chitkul, check my Chitkul pictures for inspiration.

 Other than that, if you are also planning a similar road trip, I suggest you do a full circuit, i.e Delhi to Shimla to Kaza to Manali to Delhi.
 This way you will be able to do a full circuit and click more diverse Spiti Valley pictures.